TLX-Protocol/protocol/README.md

 It will:

 - Be a generic wrapper for these protocols, allowing us to update the protocol we use for these external positions by creating a new `DerivativesHandler` for a new source of liquidity and updating to that.
-- Use delegatecall for interractions so that the positions are held by the `PositionManager`.
+- Use delegatecall for interactions so that the positions are held by the `PositionManager`.

 ### Position Equalizer